tunvx/simple-bank/README.md

-# Simple Bank (in Microservices)
+# Simple Bank - Microservices Architecture

-This project implements the server-side of a simple banking system.
-It leverages a microservices architecture to deliver a range of banking functionalities, including customer and account management, secure authentication, money transfer transactions, notifications, historical data management, logging, and monitoring.
+This project implements the server-side of a simple banking system using a microservices architecture.
+It provides core banking functionalities such as customer and account management, secure authentication, money transfers, notifications, and monitoring capabilities.

-Note: Loan and savings features are planned for future releases.
+Note: Loan and saving features are planned for future development.

 **Banking System Architecture:**